Over 70% of foster children in the Edmonton Region and over 90% of foster children in the Central Region come from Indigenous cultures.

-Integration in this vibrant community is essential to children and families of Indigenous descent.
-The connection to cultural tradition and community shapes the future of Indigenous people in Alberta.
+Unfortunately, Indigenous children are overrepresented in the foster care system.
+The connection to cultural tradition and community shapes the healing path and future of Indigenous people in Alberta.

-As such, ensuring that children are involved in their community, no matter where they are being cared for, is a priority for our families.
+Integration into this vibrant cultural community is essential.
+As such, ensuring that children are involved in their Indigenous communities, no matter where they are being cared for, is vital.

 Kiskinowâpamêw means ‘they learn by watching’ in Cree.
 Children integrate skills and develop pride in themselves and their culture by watching their parents, teachers, and Elders engage in positive activities.
-Positive Indigenous role models aid children in learning to release a negative past and replace it with a range of possibilities for a successful future.
+Positive Indigenous role models and exposure allow for children to release a negative past and replace it with a successful future.

 This is what Kiskinowâpamêw is all about.